patriciavale/Restaurant_IHC/README.md

  This repository displays the different screens of the application, as well as some additional details on the developed database.

  ## Credits
- This project was made by Patrícia Vale and Vítor Morais, for the Human-Computer Interaction (IHC) course in University of Aveiro, in 2018.
+ This project was made by Patrícia Vale and Vítor Morais, for the Human-Computer Interaction (IHC) course, and the database by Patrícia Vale and Ricardo Pousa, for the Databases (BD) couse in University of Aveiro, in 2018.